Install¶

 doxygen

 are installed.
-It further requires the sphinx-press-theme, as indicated in the
+It further requires the sphinx-press-theme.
+Complete dependencies are

 file.